elatov/elatov.github.io/_posts/2012-11-30-vcap5-dca-objective-4-2-deploy-and-test-vmware-ft.md

 ### Test FT failover, secondary restart, and application fault tolerance in a FT Virtual Machine

-I actually don't have CPU capable of supporting FT, but there is a great step by step guide [here](https://www.dell.com/support/article/us/en/19/sln312000/vmware-vsphere-ft-step-by-step-example?lang=en).
-From the community page:
+I actually don't have CPU capable of supporting FT, but there is a great step by step guide, from the community page:

 > **VMware vSphere FT Step by Step Example**
 >